 While here take a walk through the Carl S. English Jr. Botanical Garden which makes for a great spot to kick back and relax while watching the boats come and go.

-While I titled this article “Top 10 things to do in Seattle” there is certainly much more to do than the ten things listed here.
+While I titled this article “Top 10 Things to Do in Seattle” there is certainly much more to do than the 10 things listed here.
 If you are prepared to venture out beyond the limits of Seattle there are a number of beautiful National Parks and Islands to visit in Washington State.
-One could easily fill a week with activities and two weeks would give you the time to really explore the area in depth.
-For other things to do in Washington State check out some of the articles included below.
+One could easily fill a week with activities, and two weeks would give you the time to really explore the area in depth.
 Enjoy your visit to Seattle and the Great Pacific Northwest.

 © 2012 Bill De Giulio